 On the significance of the festival, Governor Peter Obi of Anambra State stated that the Ofala Nnewi has a huge tourism potential for the state.

-“For us, projects like this, are critical not only because the people need to be abreast of their culture, but also because it can turn around the fortune of the state.
+“For us, projects like this, are critical not only because the people need to be abreast of their culture, but also because they can turn around the fortune of the state.
 Ofala Nnewi Festival holds great tourism potential for us and that is why we help to mobilise people annually, to come back to our rich culture,” he said.